 Prediction markets are hyper-responsive to breaking news, and react instantly to new rumors as they circulate.
 But that means that prices can sometimes overreact to hype, and it’s situations like these that typically provide traders with the opportunities they’re looking for.

-If you’re looking for value plays on a market that moves as quickly as this one, you need to be prepared to act swiftly.
+You need to be prepared to act swiftly if you’re looking for value plays on a fast market.
 These are two of the best options right now:

 Google has the deepest pockets and the most integrated hardware, so a ‘Yes’ for Gemini is good value at the current price.